investigativedata/investigraph-etl/README.md

 In [this issue](https://github.com/investigativedata/investigraph-prefect/issues/1) we will discuss requirements for the etl process to build upon.

+In [this branch](https://github.com/investigativedata/investigraph-prefect/tree/dev/batches) there is a batching implementation which seems to be much more reasonable.

 ## example dataset

 - [European Commission - Meetings with interest representatives](https://data.europa.eu/data/datasets/european-commission-meetings-with-interest-representatives?locale=en)